tomaszrudowski/ld_sim/README.md

 This project refers to current implementation of the simulation framework for the experiments concerning the collective decision making processes

 ## Current deployment
+The project is under moving to the new deployment server, sorry for inconvinience

 ## Usage